-This article explores the reasons why ‘Communication’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-olds.
+This article explores the reasons why ‘Communication’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-old children.

 Communication is fundamental to children’s development; children need to be able to understand and be understood.
 Communication is the foundation of relationships and is essential for learning, play and social interaction.Hello: Why communication is important

 Good communication is an essential tool in achieving productivity and maintaining strong working relationships at all levels of an organisation.
 Employers who invest time and energy into delivering clear lines of communication will rapidly build trust among employees, leading to increases in productivity, output and morale in general.
 Meanwhile, employees who communicate effectively with colleagues, managers and customers are always valuable assets to an organisation and it is a skill which can often set people apart from their competition when applying for jobs.Michael Page: The importance of good communication in the workplace

 Relationships are not difficult to maintain, if they involve healthy communication among one other.
 When each one knows how the other person thinks and feels about certain things, there is more openness and freedom in the relation, thus making it easier to maintain it.Love Bondings: Why communication is very important for a healthy relationship

 An increasing number of children are arriving in school as four-year-olds with a very limited vocabulary; having not been read to as infants, they are unable to string a sentence together.
 The developmental gap in their learning hinders their academic progress throughout primary and secondary schooling.